 Sullivan Rutherford Estate was founded by the late Jim Sullivan and his wife JoAnna.
-Jim was a graphic design artist in Los Angeles; his firm Sullivan Graphic Arts became a well known firm in the city, working with several well prominent rock bands and others in the 1950’s and 1960’s including for the The Monkees and Dick Clark Productions.
+Jim was a graphic design artist in Los Angeles; his firm Sullivan Graphic Arts became a well-known firm in the city, working with several well prominent rock bands and others in the 1950s and 1960s including for the Monkees and Dick Clark Productions.
 His son Ross (who we have met) recalls his father planted a small backyard vineyard in 1959 when the family was living in Van Nuys – eventually his father made home wine while living in Los Angeles.

-Both Jim and JoAnna came from California farming families – Jim’s relatives were (and still are) in Solvang and Santa Ynez (Central California) along with in Marysville (Central Valley) and JoAnna’s family farmed in the Napa valley (what is now the Oak Knoll District) until the early 1900’s.
-Jim and JoAnna looked a various wine regions in California in the 1960’s and then ultimately decided the Napa Valley was where they wanted to move to realizing that dry wine was beginning to outsell sweet wines and red wine was becoming more popular among consumers.
+Both Jim and JoAnna came from California farming families; Jim’s relatives were (and still are) in Solvang and Santa Ynez (Central California) along with in Marysville (Central Valley) and JoAnna’s family farmed in Napa Valley (what is now the Oak Knoll District) until the early 1900s.
+Jim and JoAnna looked a various wine regions in California in the 1960s and then ultimately decided Napa Valley was where they wanted to move to realizing that dry wine was beginning to outsell sweet wines and red wine was becoming more popular among consumers.

 His vision with Sullivan Vineyards is to incrementally elevate their wine making program and hospitality while at the same time preserving the sense of place of this particular property and the Sullivan family’s rich history and contributions to the wine world.